inferadb/management/docs/authentication.md

 Control runs **two separate HTTP servers** for security isolation:

-- **Public Server** (port 9090): User-facing API with session authentication and permission checks
+- **Public HTTP Server** (port 9090): User-facing API with session authentication and permission checks
-- **Internal Server** (port 9092): Server-to-server API with JWT authentication for privileged operations
+- **Service Mesh HTTP Server** (port 9092): Engine-to-control API with JWT authentication for privileged operations

-This architecture ensures that privileged endpoints are only accessible via the internal network and cannot be reached from the public internet.
+This architecture ensures that privileged endpoints are only accessible via the mesh network and cannot be reached from the public internet.

 #### Public Endpoints (Port 9090)